13 February 2017

 More things changed than just the availability of news and information.
 Social conventions changed as well.
 The hallmark of a well-informed, proper household wasn't one that had the local daily on the front doorstep each morning or evening.
 Whether the folks in the house read it or not had always been another matter but even the notion of having to mark status that way vanished.
 For broadcast media, their status vanished as well.
 Audiences dropped as people could shape their lives for themselves within their immediate social groups.

 People in newsrooms struggled to explain the transformation.
 One of the earliest stories they started to tell was of the lone guy, sitting in his sweatpants, making things up and posting them on a cheap website.
-That's the way people in the conventional news sites that were often nothing more than black text in Times Roman on a white background, all of it under an equally plain header.
-These sites linked to conventional media stories but they also broke stories well in advance of their conventional competitors.
+It was an interesting take since most often these sweatpants shops were often nothing more than black text in Times Roman on a white background, all of it under an equally plain header.
+These sites linked to conventional media stories lots of time but they also broke stories well in advance of their conventional competitors.
+That's what was really pissing off the conventionals.

 Notice three things.
 First, Captain Sweatpants doesn't exist.
 He never did.
 Captain Sweatpants isn't even metaphorical.
 But that doesn't stop him from turning up regularly whenever conventional news people talk about the crisis in their business.
+They blame someone else - even if the someone is made up - just because dealing with reality is hard.
 Second, the story presumes that the audience is at best irrelevant or at worst is so utterly stupid that they will believe anything.
+Never a good attitude to show your customers, especially when it's not true.
 Third, and coming out of that, the entire Captain Sweatpants argument is not about journalism and the craft of finding out truth.
 It's about status and power.
-Journalists are complaining about their loss of influence and the culprit they invent is a caricature of a lazy, geeky, schlub.
+Journalists are complaining about their loss of influence and the culprit they invent is a caricature of a lazy, geeky schlub.

 Andrew Potter used to be editor-in-chief of the Ottawa Citizen.
 Now he runs the McGill Institute for the Study of Canada.
 He's also the author "De-institutionalization, fake news, and the future of journalism," for Policy Options.
 Potter laments the loss of journalism's status in society.
 He focuses on the recent phenomenon of "fake news" as proof of the continued problem that journalists have lost their status.
 His solution to the problem of a loss of power is , not surprisingly, the use of legal and political power to reimpose journalism's status and power.
 Pass a law that controls who can write news and what can be called news and give people like Potter exclusive control over that.